Rupanshu-Kapoor/DataFlow-Pro/README.md

 Automating ML Workflows with Ease

 ## Introduction
-The Automated ML is a Python application designed to automate the process of building, tuning, and evaluating machine learning models based on data provided in RTF format containing JSON metadata. <br>
+The Automated ML is a Python application designed to automate the process of building, tuning, and evaluating machine learning models based on json provided in RTF/JSON?/TXT file format. <br>
-This application follows a structured flow to read the RTF file, extract dataset information, transform features, split data, build and tune models, and evaluate their performance.
+This application follows a structured flow to read the json file, extract dataset information, transform features, split data, build and tune models, and evaluate their performance.

 ## Installation